Why do Uber and other ride sharing drivers need extra insurance?

 How can I get ride sharing insurance on LowestRates.ca?

 LowestRates.ca connects you with car insurance companies that will cover you if you use your vehicle for ride sharing.
-All you have to do is fill in your name and contact information and one of our trusted broker partners will find you the right ride sharing insurance coverage and help you set up your policy.
+All you have to do is fill in your name and contact information and one of our trusted broker partners will find you the right ride share insurance quote and help you set up your policy.

 The coverage we can secure for you is not the same as the commercial auto insurance policy that will be provided through Uber or Lyft.
 We will connect you with insurance companies willing to include ride sharing in your personal auto insurance policy or permit you to ride share under that policy.